Supplemental Pay (Policy 7195)

 4.3 Supplemental Pay for Teaching Overload

-Teaching is normally performed by faculty as part of their regular duties.
-In no case shall Supplemental Pay for teaching overload occur on an ongoing basis.
-However, Supplemental Pay for teaching overload may be offered in limited and restricted situations of special need, with each case approved on an individual basis, in accordance with section III of this policy.
+Teaching is normally performed by faculty as part of their Regular Duties.
+In no case will Supplemental Pay for teaching overload occur on an ongoing basis.
+However, Supplemental Pay for teaching overload may be offered in limited and restricted situations of special need, with each case approved on an individual basis, in accordance with Section 4.5 of this policy.

 4.4 Supplemental Pay from Special Projects